Recommendations for the use of rotavirus vaccines in infants

 The Canadian Paediatric Society gives permission to print single copies of this document from our website.
 For permission to reprint or reproduce multiple copies, please see our copyright policy.

 The present statement provides information concerning the clinical rotavirus disease and rotavirus vaccines in Canada.
 Since the implementation of publically funded rotavirus vaccine programs in Canada, increasing evidence has been accumulating globally as to the effectiveness of rotavirus vaccines in the prevention of acute gastroenteritis.
 Current data estimate vaccine effectiveness to be in the order of 85% for preventing severe disease, including hospitalizations and emergency department visits, when vaccine coverage is high.
 Also, substantial herd protection in older children has been documented.
-Post-marketing surveillance has detected a very small increased risk of intussusception (one to three per 100,000) in children, usually occurring within one week of vaccination.
+Post-marketing surveillance has detected a very small increased risk of intussusception (one to three per 100,000) in children, usually occurring within 1 week of vaccination.
 Infants who have an identified significant immune deficiency or are suspected of having such a condition should not receive rotavirus vaccine.

 The purpose of the present statement is to provide recommendations for the use of rotavirus vaccine to protect infants in Canada.
 It summarizes information on clinical disease and epidemiology, as well as on the safety and efficacy of rotavirus vaccines currently licensed for the prevention of rotavirus disease in Canada.
 Routine rotavirus vaccination is recommended for infants and is publically funded in most provinces and territories.
 This statement replaces a previous rotavirus statement published in 2010 .

 Rotaviruses are double-stranded RNA viruses.
 The serotype is defined by two outer capsid proteins: VP7, the glycoprotein (G protein) and VP4, the P protein which defines the virus serotype.
-Most human infections to date have been caused by four rotavirus genotypes: G1P, G2P, G3P and G4P, with the G1 strain being the most common in Canada .
+Most human infections to date have been caused by four rotavirus genotypes: G1P(8), G2P(4), G3P(8) and G4P(8), with the G1 strain being the most common in Canada .
 Other regions of the world may have emerging serotypes, including G9, G5, G6 and G8 .

 There are few recognized risk factors for severe rotavirus disease.
-In one Canadian prospective study, socio-economic factors, parental marital status, child care attendance and ethnicity did not influence the rates of hospitalization due to rotavirus .
+In one Canadian prospective study, socioeconomic factors, parental marital status, child care attendance and ethnicity did not influence the rates of hospitalization due to rotavirus .
 Premature infants are at higher risk for severe rotavirus infection, possibly because they lack transplacental maternal antibodies.
 One study has shown breastfeeding to be somewhat protective against symptomatic rotavirus infection .
 Immunocompromised children are known to be at higher risk for severe, prolonged and even fatal rotavirus gastroenteritis .

 Because the clinical features of rotavirus infection are nonspecific, diagnosis cannot be made on clinical grounds alone.
 The laboratory test most frequently used to confirm diagnosis is antigen detection in stool by enzyme immunoassay, but molecularly-based testing is now also available in some laboratories.

 Two vaccines are currently licensed in Canada.
 The first, RotaTeq (RV5), manufactured by Merck Frosst Canada, was approved in 2006.
 This is a live, oral, pentavalent bovine human reassortant vaccine composed of five strains.
 Four reassortant strains express the outer capsid proteins G1, G2, G3 and G4 derived from human parent strains and the attachment protein P7 from the bovine RV parent strain.
-The fifth reassortant strain expresses the outer capsid protein G6 from the bovine rotavirus parent strain and the attachment protein P1 from a human parent strain.
+The fifth reassortant strain expresses the outer capsid protein G6 from the bovine rotavirus parent strain and the attachment protein P1(8) from a human parent strain.
 RotaTeq is supplied in single prefilled 2 mL tubes and given as three oral doses.

 The second vaccine, Rotarix (RV1), approved in 2008, is manufactured by GlaxoSmithKline Biologicals (Belgium).
-This is a live-attenuated monovalent G1P1 vaccine derived from a single human strain, RIX4414.
+This is a live-attenuated monovalent G1P1(8) vaccine derived from a single human strain, RIX4414.
 G1 types are the most common circulating strains worldwide, including Canada, and many other circulating strains share the same P antigen.
 Also, there is some cross- reactivity between the G1 in the vaccine and other G types.
 Rotarix is given orally in two doses and is supplied in single prefilled 1.5 mL tubes.

 Because rotavirus vaccines contain sucrose, which helps decrease pain experienced with injectable vaccines, it may be helpful to administer the oral rotavirus vaccine before injectable vaccines .

 It is not known whether these vaccines are interchangeable, so the series should be completed using the same product as for the first dose, if practical.
 However, if any dose in the series was the RV5 vaccine, a total of three doses of vaccine should be administered .

-Before the widespread use of vaccines, the vast majority of children experienced at least one episode of rotavirus infection by five years of age, regardless of socio-economic status or geographic location.
+Before the widespread use of vaccines, the vast majority of children experienced at least one episode of rotavirus infection by 5 years of age, regardless of socioeconomic status or geographic location.
 In the pre-vaccine era, gastroenteritis caused by rotavirus had predictable seasonality, with onset in November and December and peaking in February to March in Western Canada and a correspondingly later peak in incidence in March to April in Eastern Canada.

-One American study using RV5 reported reductions in rotavirus disease and acute gastroenteritis for children and adults ≤24 years of age as well as nonsignificant declines in older age groups .
+One American study using RV5 reported reductions in rotavirus disease and acute gastroenteritis for children and adults ≤24 years of age, as well as nonsignificant declines in older age groups .
 In resource-deprived areas of the world, rotavirus vaccine immunization programs have led to significant decreases in death from diarrheal disease and morbidity associated with diarrheal illness .